Kamran-it009/NAVTTC-Classes/Course/Day-8 (19-03-2025)/README.md

 ## 4. Dictionary

-A dictionary is a collection of key-value pairs.
-It allows you to store data in a way that each item is associated with a unique key.

 ### Definition:
-A dictionary is a mutable, unordered collection of data values in Python.
+A dictionary is a mutable, unordered collection in Python that stores data as key-value pairs, where each key is unique.

 ### Syntax:
 ```python